dlight/todomd/README.md

-# markanban - markdown kanban board (maybe rename to todomd?)
+# todomd - manage your per-project TODO.md

 Should implement the spec in https://github.com/todomd/todo.md